 Pisa, Italy.
-The small town near Rome has reputation of its own.
+The small town near Rome has a reputation of its own.
 Though Leaning Tower of Pisa contributes to most of it, Pisa is undoubtedly more than that.
 If all roads lead to Rome, Pisa got to be a mandatory pit stop on the way.
 Classy piazzas( ~ A public square in an Italian Town), old elegant buildings in every corner, narrow alleys along with Leaning Tower draws over a million visitors every year.
 Here is how a short layover in Pisa turned memorable.

 It is always recommended to check the nearby (countries’) airports while traveling in Europe.
 To travel between Paris and Rome, I took a flight from Belgium (4 hours bus journey from Paris) to Pisa (2 hours train to Rome).
 Flight price – €19.
 Yes, 400 times cheaper and covered two other cities in a day.
-Spent about €100 for overall journey and is totally worth it.
+Spent about €100 on the overall journey and is totally worth it.

-Now is the time to explore Pisa and there is no better way than walking to explore this beautiful city.
-Leaning Tower of Pisa is about 2 KM from Stazione (Station) and it took more than an hour to reach the Tower exploring the beautiful alleys through out the way.
+There is no better way than walking to explore this beautiful city.
+Leaning Tower of Pisa is about 2 KM from Stazione (Station) and it took more than an hour to reach the Tower exploring the beautiful alleys throughout the way.

-There are hundreds of restaurants along the way but none caught my attention so much but the little alleys on either side are so beautiful filled with tiny colorful cars, pretty windows and elegant buildings.
+There are hundreds of restaurants along the way but none caught my attention so much but the little alleys on either side are so beautiful filled with tiny colorful cars, pretty windows, and elegant buildings.

 Located in Piazza del Duomo along with Cathedral and Pisa Baptistry, this square is bliss.
-The seven floor, 185 ft bell tower is tilting which is totally unexpected due to poor foundation yet is so delightful to watch as if the tower is playing peek-a-boo with rest of the square.
-One can spend hours at the tower which offers mesmerizing views at all angles and of course watching people posing crazy with tower is an add-on.
+The seven-floor, 185 ft bell tower is tilting which is totally unexpected due to poor foundation yet is so delightful to watch as if the tower is playing peek-a-boo with the rest of the square.
+One can spend hours at the tower which offers mesmerizing views at all angles and of course watching people posing crazy with the tower is an add-on.

 There wouldn’t be long queues generally.
-But certainly, the panoramic ground level views are spectacular.
-The Statue of Three Angels along with Leaning Tower view is not to be missed.
+But certainly, the panoramic ground-level views are spectacular.
+The Statue of Three Angels along with the Leaning Tower view is a must-see.

-Train is already waiting for me at the station by the time I reached.
+The train is already waiting for me at the station by the time I reached.
 A quick walk to Luggage storage and back to the platform.
-That was lovely couple of hours and Pisa showed how remarkable it was.
+That was a lovely couple of hours and Pisa showed how remarkable it was.
 People, food, streets, all of them showed affection.

 Are all the street names confusing?
 Figured out a map can help.
 Check this out and have a wonderful trip!